SageMindAI/sky_jumpers/src/game/README.md

 - Swipe left/right to move
 - Tap on power-ups to activate

-Keyboard controls are available as a fallback for desktop testing.
+Keyboard controls are available as a fallback for desktop testing:

-## Physics System

-The physics system is intentionally simple:

-- Basic gravity for jumping mechanics
-- Simple rectangle collision detection
-- No complex physics simulation to keep performance high on mobile
+- Space/Arrow Up to jump
+- Left/Right arrows to move
+- R key to reset player position

-## Performance Considerations
+## Safety Features

+- Player reset if they go too far off-screen
+- Emergency reset button in UI
-- Only render entities visible on screen
+- Automatic building regeneration on major screen resize
-- Use object pooling for frequently created/destroyed objects
-- Minimize garbage collection during gameplay
-- Use simple shapes for collision detection
+- Boundary checks to keep player in playable area

 ## KISS Principle